You run a business that you love. You deliver amazing results to your customers. They rave about your business to their

 You do not have that much time.
 You have bills to pay, employees to support…

 If you want leads fast, then investing in a simple marketing funnel with Facebook ads may be the right step for you.

 Before, you say that you have already tried Facebook ads and they did not work, allow me to share some of the experiences.

 I audit a lot of Facebook campaigns run by small businesses.

-Many of them make the same mistake: They boost a one or two of their Facebook posts and expect the leads to start rolling in.
+Many of them make the same mistake: They boost one or two of their Facebook posts and expect the leads to start rolling in.

 That’s not how lead generation on Facebook works…

 If you want to stop worrying about where your next customer is coming from and start generating leads 24×7, this post is for you.

 How to create a Facebook-powered Lead Generation Funnel for your Business

 Step 1 – Build a connection with your audience on Facebook.

 Facebook is ripe with your ideal customers.
 But they do not know you and they are definitely not ready to buy from you.

 Your job is to engage them first.

-Start by creating an educational, inspirational or an entertaining post on your Facebook page.
-Video works best – For example, help they learn about 5 Dental Myths that are not True or guide them through Improving Facebook Ad Targeting
+Start by creating an educational, inspirational, or entertaining post on your Facebook page.
+Video works best – For example, help them learn about 5 Dental Myths that are not True or guide them through Improving Facebook Ad Targeting

 Step 2 – Show the post to more people via Facebook Ad